RE1 Exam West Rand

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are important as they specify the material of the exams, because they seek to describe what the examination questions will be testing.
-All examination questions are based on the content as set out and in addition the Preparation Guides map out exactly where you can discover the relevant information in the legislation.
+The Preparation Guides are important as they stipulate the content of the examinations, in that they seek to explain what the examination questions will be testing.
+All examination questions are based on the material as set out and in addition the Preparation Guides draw up precisely where you can discover the appropriate information in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as discussed.
-The questions must be connected to these knowledge requirements otherwise it might not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as described.
+The questions must be linked to these knowledge requirements otherwise it might not be included in the examination as an examination question.

-It is essential to check out the actual legislation.
-One can not expect to be evaluated on legislation without having actually read the legislation.
-By checking out the legislation you will get utilized to the definitions, terminology and the manner in which the legislation is drafted.
-Please be encouraged that the exact same terminology and approach is used in the examination questions.
-The questions should be technically correct in that the correct legal terms need to be used at all times.
-Checking out the legislation will assist you to analyze the questions correctly.
+One can not anticipate to be evaluated on legislation without having actually read the legislation.
+By reading the legislation you will get utilized to the definitions, terminology and the way in which the legislation is drafted.
+Checking out the legislation will help you to interpret the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.